 This provides you with the unique opportunity to establish a powerful network amongst Scotland's up and coming managers.

 A major advantage of the Strathclyde MBA is its flexibility and responsiveness to your needs.
 If you change your job or move away from the area, we’ll be happy to discuss which study options might best fit with your circumstances.

 How does the part-time programme work?

 When you join the part-time programme you’ll join a group of like-minded individuals with whom you’ll progress through the programme.

-You’ll attend two sessions in the evening each week from October to June.
+You’ll attend one evening session each week from September to June.
 Course participants often get together at other times to work on course material.

-There are also four compulsory weekend schools spread over the period of study.
+There are also two compulsory weekend schools and six intensive weekend seminars spread over the period of study.
 These focus on the skills and knowledge we consider crucial for successful managers.

 We also offer a range of other study options including intensive seminars to aid your study of specific subjects and a selection of elective classes which run over the weekend.